After filming at NBC's Burbank Studio 9 from 1965-1983, "Days" moved its operations briefly to Sunset Gower Studios in Hollywood from 1983-1989.

 The dialogue writing staff of Carolyn Culliton, Richard Culliton, Jeanne Marie Ford, Janet Iacobuzio and Melissa Salmons.

-Senior Coordinating Producers Janet Spellman Drucker and Tim Stevens, along with Production Coordinator Sara Peterson.
+Senior Coordinating Producer Janet Spellman Drucker and Production Coordinator Sara Peterson.

 The music team of D. Brent Nelson, Steve Reinhardt and Paul F. Antonelli.